 Anyone who has ever looked for a recipe online has probably found a series of food blogs and found themselves trawling through paragraph upon paragraph of details about why the blogger invented the recipe, what was happening in their lives when they first made it, why nut milk is better than soy milk, and how much they love macadamias but couldn’t find a way of incorporating them in to the recipe, ect, ect, ect.
 This goes on until you get to the very end of the page and find the full recipe.
-Scrolling through all the information is frustrating if you’re not a follower of their blog – it means you’re not interested in all that extra information, you just want the recipe – the solution to your problem.
+Scrolling through all the information is frustrating if you’re not a follower of their blog – if you’re just after a recipe, you’re not interested in all that extra information.

-I’m not saying I don’t appreciate what food bloggers do – they’re not simple recipe sites, they’re blogs, so there will be blog posts – but when you’re just looking for a simple recipe, often you don’t want to scroll through what can be a very long post to get to the pot of gold at the end.
+I’m not saying I don’t appreciate what food bloggers do, but when you’re just looking for a simple recipe, often you don’t want to scroll through what can be a very long post to get to the pot of gold at the end.